Hihaheho/Cizen/guides/basic_concepts/filter.md

-# Filter
+# Pattern

-`Cizen.Filter` is a module to filter events for subscriptions.
+`Cizen.Pattern` is a module to filter events for subscriptions.

-See `Cizen.Filter`.
+See `Cizen.Pattern`.